-Consents regarding harm to Aboriginal objects are managed through the OEH AHIP system.
+Consents regarding harm to Aboriginal objects are managed through the AHIP system.
 AHIPs are typically required (apart from Part 3A Major Projects and Part 4 Division 4.1 State Significant Developments) to allow any impacts to an Aboriginal object or Aboriginal place.

-Under section 89A of the NP&W Act, a person who is aware of the location of an Aboriginal object that is the property of the Crown or, not being the property of the Crown, is real property, and does not, in the prescribed manner, notify the Director-General thereof within a reasonable time after the person first becomes aware of that location, is guilty of an offence against this Act unless the person believes on reasonable grounds that the Director-General is aware of the location of that Aboriginal object.
+Under section 89A of the NP&W Act, a person who is aware of the location of an Aboriginal object that is the property of the Crown or, not being the property of the Crown, is real property, and does not, in the prescribed manner, notify the Chief Executive (previously Director-General) thereof within a reasonable time after the person first becomes aware of that location, is guilty of an offence against this Act unless the person believes on reasonable grounds that the Chief Executive is aware of the location of that Aboriginal object.

-Under Section 85A of the NP&W Act, the Director-General may "dispose" of Aboriginal objects that are the property of the crown:
+Under Section 85A of the NP&W Act, the Chief Executive may "dispose" of Aboriginal objects that are the property of the crown:

-- by returning the Aboriginal objects to an Aboriginal owner or Aboriginal owners entitled to, and willing to accept possession, custody or control of the Aboriginal objects in accordance with Aboriginal tradition, or - b) by otherwise dealing with the Aboriginal objects in accordance with any reasonable directions of an Aboriginal owner or Aboriginal owners referred to in paragraph (a), or c) if there is or are no such Aboriginal owner or Aboriginal owners - by transferring the Aboriginal objects to a person, or a person of a class, prescribed by the regulations for safekeeping (commonly known as a Care Agreement that is implemented between OEH and the Aboriginal person or community organisation).
+- a) by returning the Aboriginal objects to an Aboriginal owner or Aboriginal owners entitled to, and willing to accept possession, custody or control of the Aboriginal objects in accordance with Aboriginal tradition, or - b) by otherwise dealing with the Aboriginal objects in accordance with any reasonable directions of an Aboriginal owner or Aboriginal owners referred to in paragraph (a), or - c) if there is or are no such Aboriginal owner or Aboriginal owners by transferring the Aboriginal objects to a person, or a person of a class, prescribed by the regulations for safekeeping.